-UK general election 2024: Why do some popular parties win so few seats?
+UK election results 2024: Why do some popular parties win so few seats?

 The United Kingdom’s general election has resulted in a landslide victory for Keir Starmer’s Labour Party, which has won 412 seats of a total of 650 seats (65 percent) in the House of Commons.

-Counting is still continuing in a handful of seats, but while Labour has 64 percent of the seats, it only actually won 34 percent of the actual votes.
+Counting is still continuing in a couple of seats, but while Labour has 64 percent of the seats, it only actually won 34 percent of the actual votes.

 Keep readinglist of 4 items